 This post may contain affiliate links.
-For more information, please see our privacy policy.
+Read my full disclosure policy.

 For extra heartiness, you could top it with a poached egg, a piece of fish or chicken, or even something really meaty like a tender lamb shank or braised beef short rib.

-Polenta with Wild Mushrooms, Garlic and Sage
+Creamy Polenta with Mushrooms, Garlic and Sage

 - Prep Time: 10 mins